Radoslav Illo: Playing career

-Illo had a try-out with PSG Berani Zlín of the Czech Extraliga on July 24, 2017, and signed a contract with the team on month later.
+Illo had a try-out with PSG Berani Zlín of the Czech Extraliga on July 24, 2017, and signed a contract with the team one month later.
 He played thirty-one games for Zlín that season.
 He had a try-out with the Kansas City Mavericks in October 2018 signed a contract and released few days later.
 Illo as a 28 years old retired from professional sports and now he has his own hockey school and works in Sales at Fundraising University.